aaronmjacobs/Flax/README.md

 ## Introduction

-Flax is a simple C++ library that allows you to create and manage fibers.
+Flax is a simple C++ library that allows you to create and manage [fibers](https://en.wikipedia.org/wiki/Fiber_(computer_science)) (lightweight threads of execution that allow for cooperative multitasking).
 It has both Windows and POSIX implementations.

 ## Usage